Pharmacist Career Video

 Shadowing Opportunities

 If possible, arrange to shadow a pharmacist in their workplace.
-This hands-on experience can give you a clearer understanding of the day-to-day realities of the job, from patient interactions to behind-the-scenes administrative tasks.
+This hands-on experience can give you a clearer understanding of the job's day-to-day realities, from patient interactions to behind-the-scenes administrative tasks.

 Reflect on Your Interests and Values